PASTAQ-MS/PASTAQ/README.md

 # Installation

-Clone this repository and initialize git submodules:
+To install from source, you will need to install a suitable C++ compiler for your platform as well as CMake.
+The instructions listed here refer to the installation of PASTAQ's Python bindings.
+Currently the only external dependencies are included as git submodules.
+To get started, clone this repository and initialize git submodules:

 ```
 git clone git@git.horvatovichlab.com:PASTAQ/pastaq.git